paulc4/mvc-exceptions/blog.md

 A demonstration application can be found at <a href="http://github.com/paulc4/mvc-exceptions">github</a>.
 It uses Spring Boot and Thymeleaf to build a simple web application.
 Some explanation is needed ...

-<a href="htp://spring.io/spring-boot">Spring Boot</a> allows a Spring project to be setup with
+<a href="http://spring.io/spring-boot">Spring Boot</a> allows a Spring project to be setup with
 minimal configuration.
-Spring Boot sets up the most commonly used defaults automatically when it detects certain key classes and packages on the claspath.
+Spring Boot creates sensible defaults automatically when it detects certain key classes and packages on the claspath.
 For example if it sees that you are using a Servlet environment, it sets up Spring MVC with the most commonly used view-resolvers, hander mappings and so forth.
 If it sees JSP and/or Thymeleaf, it sets up these view-layers.